Ask a college president what all of their students have, and they will invariably respond: “a cell phone.”

 Segmenting students into more likely to register and less likely to register enables a school to be more efficient with its time.

 This example is a very simple instance of how targeted messages can generate useful and actionable data.

 The Path to a More Efficient Future

-In the midst of uncertainity and changing times, colleges will need to be thinking more than ever before: how can our institution get more efficient?
+In the midst of uncertainty and changing times, colleges will need to think more than ever before: how can our institution get more efficient?

 Targeted text message campaigns have the potential to achieve a double-win: (1) enabling schools to be more efficient with their time, and (2) reducing the friction and roadblocks for students when it comes to registration, financial aid, completion of paperwork, etc.

 There is an expression TLDR.It means Too long, didn’t read.
 It came from an IT Executive who shared that if an internal email were too long, it would not get read — defeating the whole intent of the email itself.

 We all can recognize that in an era in which speed is so important, lengthy emails will not have the same impact that shorter bursts of information or simple Y / N text messages will have.

 If our goal is to help serve students where they are, we should all consider strategies that give students multiple ways to engage.
 Email, phone, in-person, chat (live and AI-powered), how-to/explainer videos, and text messages should all be part of the picture.

 Schools can achieve great efficiency by combining speed with simplicity.
 Doing so is the formula that will work best given the ubiquity of mobile devices amid an era in which there are so many competing stimuli happening on mobile devices themselves.